Grasshoppers

 Some growers allow their chickens to feed on bugs on their cannabis or hemp plants.

-7.)
+8.)
 Pyrethrin

-Pyrethrin-based insecticides are not very toxic for humans and degrade quickly, which is why they’re commonly recommended for vegetable gardens.
+Pyrethrin-based insecticides are not very toxic for humans and degrade quickly, which is why they’re often recommended for vegetable gardens.
 You will need a mister (also called a “One-Hand Pressure Sprayer”) to spray all the leaves evenly.

-Pyrethrin products break down quickly, over the course of just a day or two.
 The major problem with them is they are very toxic to bees.
 Although cannabis plants generally don’t attract a lot of bees, please use this as a last resort, and also try to use it right after the sun goes down because bees sleep at night.
 This lets it start to break down before they wake up.

 Use pyrethrin products when the sun goes down!
 Save the bees!